jprusik/browser-interactions-testing/README.md

 - Do a clean-install with `npm ci` (this will also fetch and set up the Bitwarden clients repo)
   - If prompted, run `npx playwright install` as well
   - (Optional) Checkout the local `clients` to the branch with the version of the extension you want to test with (`master` by default)
-- Build the extension to test against with `npm run build:clients`.
+- Build the extension to test against with `npm run build:extension`.
 Other build options:
-  - `build:clients:prod`: build the production version of the extension
+  - `build:extension:prod`: build the production version of the extension
-  - `build:clients:mv3`: build the extension using Manifest v3 (builds otherwise default to v2)
+  - `build:extension:mv3`: build the extension using Manifest v3 (builds otherwise default to v2)
-  - `build:clients:autofill`: build the extension with the new (v2) Autofill features
+  - `build:extension:autofill`: build the extension with the new (v2) Autofill features
-  - `build:clients:autofill:mv3`: build the extensions with both Manifest v3 and Autofill v2
+  - `build:extension:autofill:mv3`: build the extensions with both Manifest v3 and Autofill v2
 - For the targeted environment, configure the vault with the credentials you put in `.env`
 - (Only once) Generate SSL certificates with `npm run setup:ssl`.
 These will be used by the web client, Bitwarden CLI, and Docker compose
   - You should have two files in the root project folder: `ssl.crt` and `ssl.key`